soda480/with-keepass/README.md

 `with-keypass` is able to load environment variables from either a KeePass Group or KeePass Entry.

-A KeePass `Group` contains multiple entries, where each entry:
+A KeePass `Group` contains multiple entries, where each entries:

-Title → becomes the environment variable name.
+ * Title → becomes the environment variable name.

-The custom string field named value → becomes the environment variable value.
+ * The custom string field named value → becomes the environment variable value.

 A KeePass `Entry` contains multiple custom string fields, where each field is treated as key value pair.